fgregoretti/Cpp-AIF/doc/cue_chaining_doc/cue_chaining.md

 }
 ```

-Fill out **$A^2$** making cue2 observation depending on both the agent's presence at correct cue2 location and the reward location:
+Fill out **$A^2$** making cue2 observation depending on both the agent's presence at the correct cue2 location and the reward location:

 ```c++
 /* cue2 observation */